 Exploring Personal Essay Structures

 In this seminar, we'll look at commonly used structures, or "containers," that help give a personal essay its shape, focus, variety, and narrative drive.
+These include narrative and non-narrative; chronological and non-chronological; and scene- and reflection-based structures.
 We’ll look at classical, narrative arc-driven "story" forms (both chronological and non-chronological narratives, as well as "in media res" beginnings and flash forward/flashback structures); collage, layered and braided structures that weave narrative and non-narrative elements; discursive or “clothesline” structures; as well as other lyric forms, such as rhythmic/refrain forms, list forms, flash nonfiction and borrowed (AKA "hermit crab") forms.
-We'll examine such authors as Roxane Gay, Gary Percesepe, Jonathan Lethem, Ira Sukrungruang, Gwendolyn Wallace, Jamaica Kincaid, Ryan Van Meter, Ann Daum, Jill Sisson Quinn, Brenda Miller, and Brian Doyle, among others.
+We'll examine such authors as Roxane Gay, Gary Percesepe, Jonathan Lethem, Ira Sukrungruang, Gwendolyn Wallace, Jamaica Kincaid, Ryan Van Meter, Ann Daum, Jill Sisson Quinn, Brenda Miller, and Brian Doyle.
 Using exercises, we’ll map out ideas for possible forms and structures for your own work.
 Feel free to bring drafts or outlines of essays in progress to which you can apply the class lessons immediately.
-You will leave with an extensive reading list of essays to serve as reference for structure ideas and inspiration going forward in your work.

 This class will take place using Zoom videoconferencing.
 About 15 minutes before your class is scheduled to begin, you'll receive an email from your instructor with a link to join the class meeting!